burtonrj/CytoPy/docs/source/gating.rst

 The Gating and Template class
 ###############################

 The **Gating** class is central to CytoPy's design.
 It is the primary class used for accessing the biological samples contained within an experiment to create and apply gates, generate **Population**s and visualise data.
-The **Gating** class is very powerful and we recommend checking out the API reference for details (see cytopy.gating.actions.Gating).
+The **Gating** class is very powerful and we recommend checking out the API reference for details (see CytoPy.gating.actions.Gating).

 Often what we want to do is create a 'gating strategy': a sequence of gates applied to each biological sample, rendering the root population for each.
 We do this by using the **Template** class.
 This class directly inherits from the **Gating** class except it has the ability to save the gating sequence to the database for later use.